HOW TO APPLY | Radiology Residencies

-Residency positions for both programs are filled through the National Residency Match Program (NRMP).
+Residency positions are filled through the National Residency Match Program (NRMP).
 All applications and supporting documents are completed and transmitted through Electronic Residency Application System (ERAS).
-Our program offers categorical residency positions and includes a preliminary internal medicine internship for the PGY 1 year prior to beginning Diagnostic Radiology or IR/DR in the PGY 2 year.
+Our program offers categorical residency positions and includes a preliminary internal medicine internship for the PGY 1 year prior to beginning Diagnostic Radiology or IR in the PGY 2 year.

 Resident selection is a comprehensive process involving a committee composed of the Program Directors, faculty, and residents.
 Factors such as level of scholastic achievement, strength of letters of recommendation, and success during interviews are incorporated into the resident selection process.

-Interviews for the 2023-2024 Match season will be virtual via Zoom.
-Interview dates will be announced soon.
-We interview for both DR and IR/DR on the same days.
+Interviews for the 2024-2025 Match season will be virtual via Zoom.
+Interview dates for the upcoming Match will be November 4, November 18, December 2, and December 16.

 • DR - 1232420C0